General Landscape Uses:

-Monroe County Keys north, mostly along the coast, to Brevard, Pinellas and Hillsbrough counties; West Indies, Mexico, Central America and northern South America.
-It is common on the east coast of South Florida, but less so in the interior and on the west coast.
-For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida website.
+Monroe County Keys north, mostly along the coast, to Brevard, Glades, Pinellas and Hillsborough counties, with more recent records to the north of this area; West Indies, Mexico, Central America and northern South America.
+It is more common on the east coast of peninsular Florida to about Cape Canaveral, but less so in the interior and on the west coast.
+For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida

 Moist, well-drained sandy or limestone soils, with humusy top layer.

 Moderate; can grow in nutrient poor soils, but needs some organic content to thrive.